wp-plugins/social-connect/readme.txt

 === Social Connect ===
-Contributors: leonardsego, thenbrent
+Contributors: thenbrent
 Tags: facebook, wordpress.com, twitter, google, yahoo, social, login, register Requires at least: 3.0
 Tested up to: 3.2.1
 Stable tag: 0.9
+License: GPLv2

 Allow your visitors to comment, login and register with their Twitter, Facebook, Google, Yahoo or WordPress.com account.

 == Description ==

+__This plugin is no longer actively developed or supported.
+Some connections still work, some don't.
+Use at your own risk.
+You have been warned.__

 Social Connect adds social login buttons on the login, register and comment forms of your WordPress site.